Lingyin Temple © Mr. Tickle

 The Lingyin Temple in Hangzhou is one of the top 10 most famous Buddhist temples in China, and it consistently ranks even higher when voted on by tourists who have been there.
 It was built in 326 AD, at the foot of Lingyin Mountain, and in its heyday housed around 3,000 monks.
 Today, it is still one of the largest and wealthiest temples in China and is situated in the breathtaking Lingyin-Felai Feng Scenic Area.

-The walkway to the temple, which winds through a stunning forested area, is strewn with hidden grottos, alcoves and sculptures and this ancient art work is a highlight for visitors.
+The walkway to the temple, which winds through a beautiful forested area, is strewn with hidden grottos, alcoves and sculptures and this collection of ancient art work is a highlight for visitors.
 The Laughing Buddha sculpture, jovial and beautifully carved, is particularly beloved.
-The temple's name can be translated as Temple of the Soul's Retreat, or Temple of Inspired Seclusion, both of which aptly illustrate the wondrous atmosphere of the place, and its situation in a beautiful wilderness area.
+The temple's name can be translated as Temple of the Soul's Retreat, or Temple of Inspired Seclusion, both of which aptly illustrate the wondrous atmosphere, and its situation in a lovely wilderness area.